Universality for two-dimensional critical cellular automata: Outline of the proof

-Moving on to geometric definitions, the unadorned norm $\|\cdot\|$ always denotes the Euclidean norm on $\R^2$; as remarked previously, in Section~\ref{se:approxfill} we define a family of norms on $\R^2$ called the `$u$-norms', which will always be signified with a subscript $u$ thus: $\|\cdot\|_u$.
+The unadorned norm $\|\cdot\|$ always denotes the Euclidean norm on $\R^2$, and $\langle\cdot,\cdot\rangle$ always denotes the Euclidean inner product.
+As remarked above, in Section~\ref{se:approxfill} we will define a family of norms on $\R^2$ called the `$u$-norms', which will be signified with a subscript $u$ thus: $\|\cdot\|_u$.

-Next we give names to certain subsets of the plane.
-For each $u \in S^1$ and $a \in \R^2$, we define the discrete half-planes